awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

    }
    ```

-For examples of other AWS CLI commands you can use for your Patch Manager configuration tasks, see [AWS CLI commands for Patch Manager](patch-manager-cli-commands.md)\.
+For examples of other AWS CLI commands you can use for your Patch Manager configuration tasks, see [Working with Patch Manager \(AWS CLI\)](patch-manager-cli-commands.md)\.